top of page

 The fire is the light within you.
 It's the moment the body is ignited with passion for individual light, shine, and ability, showing and sharing what you’re capable of with the world.

-Safe Harbor Yoga has taken a big step through yoga, education, and wellness.
-We recently hosted a local retreat devoted to giving time to reflect and pursue personal self-care.
-And, within this retreat, we gave time to “feel the fire.”
+Safe Harbor Yoga has taken a significant step through yoga, education, and wellness.
+Recently, we hosted a local retreat focused on self-care and reflection.
+Within this retreat, we dedicated time to “feel the fire.”

-We started this with simple asana movements, or postures/poses.
-This is often the start for many people in their yoga journey.
-They found a video online or happened upon a local class.
-My start was in a teacher recertification class.
-This is where I began to notice what my body could do instead of being reminded what it couldn’t.
-I explain that in more detail in the blog post “Safe Harbor Yoga: An Origin Story.”
+We began with simple asana movements, or postures.
+This is often the starting point for many in their yoga journey.
+Many find a video online or stumble upon a local class.
+My journey began in a teacher recertification class.
+It was here that I started to notice what my body could do instead of being reminded of what it couldn’t.
+I explain this in more detail in the blog post “Safe Harbor Yoga: An Origin Story.”

-Much growth can happen in connecting the body to the breath and engaging the mind.
-During the retreat, we often reconnected to our body and breath.
-We took time to acknowledge not just how our muscles and physical body felt, but also our emotional body.
-We took time to recognize the two are intertwined.
-Because of this, we also tested our personal boundaries.
-We kept it fairly light in the movement sense, choosing a short breathwork practice that engages the body in a non-intensive form.
-This is where we started to feel the fire.
+Much growth can occur when we connect the body to the breath and engage the mind.
+During the retreat, we often reconnected with our body and breath.
+We took time to acknowledge not just how our muscles felt, but also our emotional state.
+Recognizing that the two are intertwined is crucial.
+We also tested our personal boundaries.
+We kept the movements light, choosing a short breathwork practice that engages the body in a gentle way.
+This is where we began to feel the fire.

 A reminder students are often told at Safe Harbor Yoga